Get started with Llama 3.1

 Conclusion

-The Vercel AI SDK offers a powerful and flexible way to integrate cutting-edge AI models like Llama 3.1 into your applications.
+The AI SDK offers a powerful and flexible way to integrate cutting-edge AI models like Llama 3.1 into your applications.
 With AI SDK Core, you can seamlessly switch between different AI models and providers by changing just two lines of code.
 This flexibility allows for quick experimentation and adaptation, reducing the time required to change models from days to minutes.

-The Vercel AI SDK ensures that your application remains clean and modular, accelerating development and future-proofing against the rapidly evolving landscape.
+The AI SDK ensures that your application remains clean and modular, accelerating development and future-proofing against the rapidly evolving landscape.

 Ready to get started?
 Here's how you can dive in: